textpattern/textpattern.github.io/brand/editorial-guide.md

 layout: document
 category: Brand
 published: false
-title: Textpattern editorial style guide
+title: Editorial style guidelines
 description: Editorial guidelines for content published on Textpattern platforms.
 ---

-# Textpattern editorial style guide
+# Editorial style guide

-This style guide concerns all written materials published on Textpattern platforms, and any outbound content for promotional reasons.
-The guide is effective by itself for general copy production.
-It will help you produce clear, concise, and interesting copy.
+Use these guidelines to write and format all written content published in, or downloadable from, Textpattern project websites.
+Textpattern uses the *Oxford Style Manual* and *Oxford English Dictionary* as baseline references, therefor this guide is intentionally brief.
+Specifics are only added here as it becomes clear what guidelines are actually needed.

+For documentation development, the accompanying [docs development guidelines](/brand/user-docs-guide) must also be used, which is specifically written for that platform.

 **Contents**